songfd2018/BUSseq-1.0/README.md

 The C++ source codes can work on a standard personal computer (PC).
 The runtimes reported below were generated on 4 Intel i7-6700HQ CPU @ 2.60GHz Cores.

+## Software Requirements

+We use *R* to generate the synthetic data and conduct visualization.
+All our codes are tested on *R 3.6.0*.

 # Installation

 1. Installing RngStreams: Please download [RngStreams](http://statmath.wu.ac.at/software/RngStreams/) and install it by